reserve-protocol/protocol/contracts/p0/README.md

 ## Token Balances

-- `Main`: Holds BUs that back the RToken
+- `Main`: Holds all backing for the RToken
 - `RToken`: Holds RToken during SlowIssuance
-- `Vault`: holds exactly the collateral to back its own BU issuance
 - `Furnace`: holds revenue RToken to be melted
 - `stRSR`: holds staked RSR
-- `RevenueTrader`: Holds and trades all revenue tokens (RToken/COMP/AAVE)
+- `RevenueTrader`: Holds and trades some asset A for either RSR or RToken for melting
-- `BackingTrader`: Holds and trades all slush fund + temporary backing collateral